ChrisYoxall/go.learning/readme.md

 An array has a fixed size.
 A slice (data type in its own right) is a dynamically-sized flexible view into the elements of an array.
 In practice, slices are much more common than arrays.

 Go is not an Object Oriented language.
-Can do things like extend the base functionality of Go types using a receiver.
+Patterns that get used in go are:

+    - Define methods on types by adding a receiver in argument lists between the func keyword and method name.
+Functions with recievers are referred to as methods.